panoptic-labs/docs/research/2025-04-09-implied-volatility-put-wing-premia/2025-04-09-implied-volatility-put-wing-premia.md

 ![](./02.png)

 The above visualizations reveal how lucrative that 10-[delta](/research/understanding-delta-risk#what-is-delta) Panoption put selling has been on a month-over-month basis ranging from May 2021 to March 2025 for the ETH/USDC 30bps pool.
 The mean monthly premia for this strategy (code [here](https://github.com/panoptic-labs/research/tree/main/_research-bites/20250409)) is approximately 3.9% (58.6% annualized) with the maximum monthly premia of 22.7% (1076% annualized) corresponding with the largest upward spike of the [Panoptic-native IV](/research/new-formulation-implied-volatility) to around the 860% annualized level.
-Although the [1.2x average spread](/research/loss-versus-panoptic-why-lps-are-losing) (limited to December 2024 onwards) is applied here for demonstrative purposes, note that these raw monthly returns do not reflect the actual average Panoptic-specific [liquidity spread](/research/liquidity-spread) during this period due to historical data constrictions based on the Panoptic launch date.
+Although the [1.2x average spread](/research/loss-versus-panoptic-why-lps-are-losing) (limited to December 2024 onwards) is applied here for demonstrative purposes, note that the raw monthly premia do not reflect the actual average Panoptic-specific [liquidity spread](/research/liquidity-spread) during this period due to historical data constrictions based on the Panoptic launch date.

 ![](./03.png)